 Search for breeders with websites so you can browse the information and see their online reputations.
 Not every breeder will be willing or interested in providing a mate for your dog, but you can email or call them and see if they are.
-Many may want to check your dog’s medical records and behavior or have them evaluated at their own veterinarian before proceeding.
+Many may want to check your dog’s medical records and behavior or have them evaluated by their own veterinarian before proceeding.

-3. Message Boards
+3. Post on Message Boards

 Message boards are another way to find dog owners who are seeking mates for their dogs.
 You can review their profiles and see any reviews left for them.
 This is a place to exchange information before you meet and see if your dogs would be a good match.
 There are message forums for specific breeds, and you can find them just by searching online for the breed that you want.

-Finding a Mate for Your Dog Offline
+The 3 Ways of Finding a Mate for Your Dog Offline

 People have been breeding their dogs long before the internet was a thing!
 If you don’t want to go the online route, you don’t have to.
 There are plenty of ways to find a suitable mate for your dog without using a computer.